 document | Document |

-While you could potentially add images as base64-encoded versions, the recommended approach for illustrations and other attachments is to use the Inspera Assessment authoring UI for these.
+- The question text is visible for candidates.
+Can contain HTML and even LaTeX if you are advanced, see Formatting and LaTeX.
+(While you could potentially add images as base64-encoded versions, the recommended approach for illustrations and other attachments is to use the Inspera Assessment authoring UI.)

 For the question types Text Entry and Numeric Entry, you must add the value _entry_ to the question text where you want the interaction element to be.